 Community No. of Commercial Banks No of Micro-Finance Banks

 Amikanle Town None None

 Iba Town None 1

 Ikola Community None 1

 Aiyepe Town None 1

-Oru Town None 1 Igbesa Town 1 None
+Oru Town None 1

+Igbesa Town 1 None

-Source: Field Survey, (2019)
+Source: Field survey, (2019)

-Table 3 shows the availability of financial institutions such as commercial banks and/or micro finance banks in each of these communities that aid the availability of financial services or financial instruments to residents of these communities who mostly fall within the lower echelon in the class structure and are mostly craftsmen, petty traders, market men and women, etc.
+Table 3 shows availability of financial institutions such as commercial banks and/or microfinance banks in each of these communities that provide financial services or financial instruments to the residents who mostly fall within the lower echelon in the class structure and are mostly craftsmen, petty traders, market men and women, etc.